racenis/tram-sdk/README.md

 	- Write some unit tests
 	- Check what happens when point is put directly on plane or origin
 - Sound table does not play if only one sound
-- Add logging during render initialization end especially shader loading
-- If can't find shader for a material, then print material name
 - Put triangle definition into math.h
 - And also switch triangle intersection thingy
 - Add directional lights to lightmapper